Beth Orton: Personal life

 Orton gave birth to a daughter, Nancy, in mid-December 2006.
 She cancelled her September 2006 UK tour because of her pregnancy.
 She is now married to musician Sam Amidon and the two have a son, Arthur, born in 2011.
+They lived in Los Angeles until 2015 before returning to London.
+She suffers from Crohn's disease and complications from previous medications.